 Exams: The exams are closed-book, closed-note, and an equation sheet will be provided.
 All graded materials require the name that matches your course enrollment, no nicknames.
 There are 4 in-class exams during the semester, plus an in-class final exam (all mandatory).
-Any exam conflicts need to be brought to my attention at least 2 weeks before each exam (check the tentative schedule at the end of this document now for all exam dates, if you have known conflicts report them early).
+Any exam conflicts need to be brought to my attention at least 2 weeks before each exam (check the tentative schedule at the end of this document now for all exam dates, if you have known conflicts, report them early).
 The final exam will be 'cumulative'.
 That being said, a lot of the discussed topics in the class will rely on the previous learned material, thus it is best to treat all material in this class as cumulative in the sense that new material on exams can use concepts from the previous material (for example on the second exam, which focuses on Chapters 5-8, you most certainly will need to remember concepts from exam 1, which covers Chapters 1-4).
-I want you to do well on the exams, thus I will volunteer myself on the Tuesday before each regular exam and the Sunday before the final exam for a non-required review session (6-8pm, Rm.
-530, Smith Hall, this is your time to ask questions, not for me to re-lecture; if no one has questions, reviews will be most likely be very short, come with specific or general questions).
-Exams will typically contain a mix of longer written problems (3-6) similar (but not identical) to homework problems, lecture material, and/or lecture demos and there will also be some conceptual problems (15-20).
-The conceptual questions could be a mix of multiple-choice, true & false format, and/or require a small amount of written work/calculations, the (3-6) longer written problems, where indicated, will require you to show ALL your work for full and partial credit.
+I want you to do well on the exams, thus I will volunteer myself on the Tuesday night before each regular exam and the Thursday before the final exam for a non-required review session (6-8pm, Rm.
+113, Smith Hall, this is your time to ask questions, not for me to re-lecture; if no one has questions, reviews will be most likely be very short, come with specific or general questions).
+Exams will typically contain a mix of longer written problems (3-6) similar (but not identical) to homework problems, lecture material, and/or lecture demos and there will also be some conceptual problems (15-25).
+The conceptual questions could be a mix of multiple-choice, true & false format, fill in the blank, and/or require a small amount of written work/calculations, the (3-6) longer written problems, where indicated, will require you to show ALL your work for full and partial credit.
 Written problems will make up 60% of the exam score and the conceptual section will make up 40% of the exam score.
+Make-up exams will not be returned, though they can be reviewed during office hours.

 Remember, physics is some tough stuff.
-Exam averages can be extremely low.
+Exam averages can be lower than expected.
 Don't let this discourage you.
-Regardless of the number that represents the course average, or your own current average grade in the course, you always want to stay above the average course grade relative to your peers to ensure an above average grade in the class.
-If you're getting 90% of all the homework correct and getting 50% on the in class exams and quizzes, you are only pulling a 60% for the course (seek immediate help).
-However, keep in mind, maybe the average for the course is a 60%, which means you are doing average relative to your peers, but still seek help to get ahead of the class average to ensure an above average grade.
-See also the document "How to write-up my physics solutions on homework and exams?" on MU Online to get the most points on the written solutions.
-Class averages, medians, and possibly grade distributions will be presented after each exam to let you know exactly how you are doing relative to the rest of the class.
+Regardless of the number that represents the course average, you always want to stay above this average course grade relative to your peers in hopes to achieve an above average grade in the class.
+Grade example: before the Final Exam and ESAT are included, if you're getting 90% of all the homework correct and getting a 50% on the in-class exams and quizzes, you are only pulling a 60% for the course (seek immediate help).
+The average for the course maybe a 70%, which means you are doing below average relative to your peers, seek help to get ahead of the class average with the aim to earn an above average grade.
+See "How to write-up my physics solutions on homework and exams?" on MU Online to get the most points on the written homework.
+An attempt will be made to post class averages, medians, and distribution plots before and after each exam to let you know exactly how you are doing relative to the rest of the class.
+See typical grade distributions from previous classes on my Teaching Homepage.